 Ask your hot tub dealer how much maintenance you’ll need to put in and whether they offer maintenance packages or assistance.

-Still, have more questions?
+Still, have more questions outside of this guide?
 We have the answers!
-Check out our frequently asked questions which address some of the most common concerns of first-time hot tub buyers or contact your closest Champagne Spas dealership today!
+Check out our frequently asked questions that address some of the most common concerns of first-time hot tub buyers or contact your closest Champagne Spas dealership today!